twitter/curation-style-guide/curations-style-guide-en.md

 Indian Ocean.
 Typhoons form over the Northwest Pacific Ocean.
 Hurricane categories are based on wind speeds.
 Those ranked as category three and above are considered major storms.
-When calling out wind speeds in a global Moment, we should provide both kilomet~~r~~es per hour and miles per hour.
+When calling out wind speeds in a global Moment, we should provide both kilometres per hour and miles per hour.
 For storms in the US and UK, lead with miles, like 160 mph (260 kph), while global storms should be formatted with kilometres per hour first, so 260 kph (160 mph).